Colorful illustration of AI vocabulary and language concepts

 Small Language Model (SLM)

-A small language model is a stripped-down LLM that's small enough to run on a phone, laptop, or edge device.
+A small language model is a stripped-down LLM that's typically small enough to run on local or resource-constrained hardware like phones, laptops, or edge devices.
 They trade raw power for speed, privacy, and the ability to work offline.

 GPT (Generative Pre-trained Transformer)

-GPT stands for Generative Pre-trained Transformer — the architecture and training approach behind OpenAI's models.
+GPT stands for Generative Pre-trained Transformer, the specific implementation of transformer-based LLMs.
 "Generative" because it produces new text, "pre-trained" because it learns general patterns from massive datasets before any task-specific tuning, and "transformer" for the architecture underneath.
 The acronym started as a technical description and became OpenAI's brand (GPT-3, GPT-4, GPT-5), but the same underlying approach powers most modern LLMs.

 Foundation Model

-A foundation model is a large, general-purpose AI model trained on broad data — text, code, images — that can serve as the starting point for many different tasks.
-GPT-5, Claude Opus, and Gemini are foundation models.
+A foundation model is a large, general-purpose AI model trained on broad data (often text, sometimes code, images, or multimodal data) that can serve as the starting point for many different tasks.
+ChatGPT, Claude Opus, and Gemini are foundation models.
 Most AI apps you use are built on top of one, with extra prompting or fine-tuning to specialize it for a narrower job.

 Frontier Model

-A frontier model is one of the current most-capable AI systems — the ones pushing the edge of what's possible.
-It's basically a research-and-marketing term for the state of the art.
+A frontier model is one of the current most-capable AI systems, the ones pushing the edge of what's possible.
+It's an informal but widely used term for the state of the art.

 SOTA (State of the Art)

-A SOTA model is one that achieves the best known performance on a specific benchmark or task — "SOTA on MMLU," "SOTA on coding evals."
+A SOTA model is one that achieves the best known performance on a specific benchmark or task, like "SOTA on MMLU" or "SOTA on coding evals."
 More precise than frontier model, which is used loosely for any model at the cutting edge overall.
 A model can be SOTA on one benchmark without being a frontier model.

 Transformer

-The transformer is the underlying design — the blueprint — of nearly every modern LLM.
+The transformer is the underlying design or blueprint of nearly every modern LLM.
 It defines how the model is structured internally and how data flows through it as the model reads input and produces output.
 It was introduced in a 2017 Google paper called "Attention Is All You Need", and it's the reason modern AI got so good so fast.

 Attention Is All You Need